Biography

 She is largely self-taught, learning through years of observation, practice and exploration — guided by a handful of meaningful encounters with teachers along the way.

-She has been making art for over two decades, exploring both clay and paint as ways to capture presence and beauty.
+She has been making art for over three decades, exploring both clay and paint as ways to capture presence and beauty.
 After years of working in ceramics she gradually turned toward drawing and painting — finding in them a new way to express what she had long been searching for.

 In 2013 she attended the summer illustration school in Sarmede, Italy, studying with Anna Castagnoli, an experience that became a turning point in her artistic journey.
-That same year her illustration of an Irish fairy tale about Morag was selected for the Immagini della Fantasia exhibition (46th edition) and traveled internationally for a year.
+That same year her illustration of an Irish fairy tale about Morag was selected for the Immagini della Fantasia exhibition (32th edition) and traveled internationally for a year.

 Leona’s paintings and illustrations are held in private collections in the Czech Republic and abroad.